nithinyama/currency-conversion-polling/README.md

 ### Steps to execute

-* Go to the location of pom file inside the directory
+* Go to the location of pom file

 * Build and generate the jar using the following command